POLICE AND SAFETY

 Text Alert System

 e2Campus, extends the reach of existing emergency notification measures like campus wide e-mails and Web page updates to alert students anywhere, anytime.
-The advantage of text over e-mail is that students are constantly looking at cell phones.
+The advantage of text over e-mail is that students are constantly checking their cell phones.
 It’s their mode of communication.

 The e2Campus system can broadcast text messages to subscribers on all four campuses in just minutes.
 It will function with mobile phones, Blackberries, wireless PDAs and smart phones.